brighthive/google-pathways-converter/README.md

 ### Using the converters

 `google-pathways-converter` includes converters for educational-occupational and work-based programs data.
-Each converter has slightly different requirements for keyword arguments.
+Each converter has slightly different requirements for keyword arguments (as specified by the Google Pathways docs).

 **Educational Occupational**